 Property Description Use Intelligent Structure Model Displays the intelligent structure model associated with the complex file.
 You can select a different model.
-Note: If you disable the column projection, the intelligent structure model associated with the data object is removed.
-If you want to associate an intelligent structure model with the data object again, enable the column projection and click Select Model .
-For more information on intelligent structure models, see the Data Engineering Integration User Guide .
+You can associate the data object with an intelligent structure model and directly parse input from CSV, XML, Avro, or JSON input files.
+Note: - If you disable the column projection, the intelligent structure model associated with the data object is removed.
+If you want to associate an intelligent structure model with the data object again, enable the column projection and click Select Model. - A streaming mapping fails due to schema drift when you use Avro schema with an intelligent structure model.
+For more information about intelligent structure models, see the Data Engineering Integration User Guide.
 Column Mapping The mapping of source data to the data object.
 Click View to see the mapping.
-Project Column as Complex Data Type Project columns as complex data type for sources with hierarchical data.
-Select this option if the source has hierarchical data.
-For more information on hierarchical data, see the Data Engineering Integration User Guide .
+Project Column as Complex Project columns as complex data type for sources with hierarchical data.
+Data Type Select this option if the source has hierarchical data.
+For more information about hierarchical data, see the Data Engineering Integration User Guide.

-Configuring Scheme for Flat Files
+Configuring Schema for Flat Files